owlbarn/tutorial/book/optimisation/README.md

 ### Golden Section Search

 But what if derivative is not available?

+It is a close analogue of bisection in solving optimisation problems.

 It's an optimisation method that does NOT require computing derivative.